-Students that arrive late for a scheduled class may be counted as absent after 20 minutes from the start of the class.
-Students that leave early, 20 minutes before the end of class, may also be counted as absent.
+In the case of unforeseen circumstances that result in late arrival or early departure, whenever possible, students are expected to communicate this in advance with their faculty.
+Otherwise, students who arrive late for a scheduled class may be counted as absent after 20 minutes from the start of the class.
+Students who leave early, 20 minutes before the end of class, may also be counted as absent.

 The School of Trades and Apprenticeship uses a 'flag' system to track unauthorized absences.
 As a result, attendance issues may be flagged during the program.
 Students run the risk of being ineligible for supplemental assessment opportunities due to poor attendance as well as possible discontinuance in the program.